What it is and how it spreads.

 MRSA infections can be mild or very serious.
 It spreads through skin-to-skin contact.
 Less often, people can get MRSA by touching surfaces that have the bacteria on them.
 The best way to protect against MRSA infections is frequent hand washing with soap and water.

-MRSA infections of the respiratory tract, urine, or blood are much less common than skin infections.
+MRSA infections of the respiratory tract, urine, or blood are much less common.